Cyber Sled: Arcade

 The arcade game was first published by Namco in Japan on March 27, 1993 and later in North America by Namco America in October.
 The game was also released in Europe during 1993.
+The original arcade version was released for the Wii Virtual Console in Japan on May 19, 2009.

 PlayStation

 A console version of Cyber Sled was released for Sony's PlayStation in 1995.
 It was originally slated as a launch game for the PlayStation.
 It features more characters than the arcade version, and a choice between the original arcade graphics, or a more realistic texture mapped mode.
-The original arcade version was released for the Wii Virtual Console in Japan on May 19, 2009.
 The PlayStation version was released through the PlayStation Store in Japan on June 26, 2013, and in North America on January 28, 2014.

 Reception

 Arcade

 Game Machine listed Cyber Sled as being the second most popular arcade game in Japan during October 1993.
 Play Meter listed it to be the twenty-second most-popular arcade game at the time in North America during December 1993.

 Upon release in arcades, Rick Skews of Computer and Video Games magazine gave the arcade game a positive review in early 1994.
 He compared the game favorably with Atari's classic arcade first-person shooter tank game Battlezone (1980), considering Cyber Sled to be a multiplayer 3D polygon successor to Battlezone.
 He called Cyber Sled "an enjoyable coin-op" that is "most fun when played with a friend".
 He scored it 82% for graphics, 76% for sound, and 84% for gameplay, for an overall 82% score.

 At the 1994 AMOA Awards, the game was nominated for Most Innovative New Technology.